omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 ### Audio Sources

-Audio sources define the playing state for a given audio data.
-They connect one audio data to zero to many audio emitters.
+Audio sources reference audio data and define playback properties for it.
+Audio sources may be used by zero to many audio emitters.

 #### Property Summary